VikaasVarma/VideoBones/README.md

 Requirements: node 16.13.0+ (Download LTS from https://nodejs.org, check version with `node -v`) and npm 8.1.0+ which should be bundled

+After cloning the repository, run `npm install` to install the dependencies.

+You may wish to install electron globally: `npm i -g electron` to reduce disk usage.

-After cloning the repository, run `npm ci` to install the dependencies.
-Run `npm run build` to build the app and `npm start` to start the electron runtime.
+Run `npm run dev` to build the app and `npm start` to start the electron runtime.

 ## Building

-[ TODO ]
+Run `npm ci` to install the frozen dependencies, and `npm run build`.
+Appedn `:windows` `:mac` or `:linux` to build only for that platform.

 ## Contributing